-Sustainable fashion: your guide to eco-aware shopping
+Sustainable fashion: how to shop with an eco-aware stance

 ‘Sustainable fashion’: a phrase common in today’s luxury parlance.
 But the popularity of a term doesn’t make it any easier to unpack.
 In fact, it makes it even more difficult to understand if a brand or retailer is operating from an environmentally-aware manufacturing perspective, or is greenwashing its production practices.